Louse: Ecology

 The average number of lice per host tends to be higher in large-bodied bird species than in small ones.
 Lice have an aggregated distribution across bird individuals, i.e. most lice live on a few birds, while most birds are relatively free of lice.
 This pattern is more pronounced in territorial than in colonial—more social—bird species.
 Host organisms that dive under water to feed on aquatic prey harbour fewer taxa of lice.
 Bird taxa that are capable of exerting stronger antiparasitic defence—such as stronger T cell immune response or larger uropygial glands—harbour more taxa of Amblyceran lice than others.
 Reductions in the size of host populations may cause a long-lasting reduction of louse taxonomic richness, for example, birds introduced into New Zealand host fewer species of lice there than in Europe.
-Louse sex ratios are more balanced in more social hosts and more female-biased in less social hosts, presumably due to the stronger isolation among louse subpopulations (living on separate birds) in the latter case.
 The extinction of a species results in the extinction of its host-specific lice.
 Host-switching is a random event that would seem very rarely likely to be successful, but speciation has occurred over evolutionary time-scales so it must be successfully accomplished sometimes.

 Lice may reduce host life expectancy if the infestation is heavy, but most seem to have little effect on their host.
 The habit of dust bathing in domestic hens is probably an attempt by the birds to rid themselves of lice.
 Lice may transmit microbial diseases and helminth parasites, but most individuals spend their whole life cycle on a single host and are only able to transfer to a new host opportunistically.
 Ischnoceran lice may reduce the thermoregulation effect of the plumage; thus heavily infested birds lose more heat than others.
 Lice infestation is a disadvantage in the context of sexual rivalry.

+Reproduction

+Most louse species reproduce sexually, only a few parthenogenetic species are known.
+They lay eggs, also called nits.
+After hatching, they develop through three larval (=nymphal) stages into adults (=imagoes).
+Their sex ratios are more balanced in more social hosts and more female-biased in less social hosts, presumably due to the stronger isolation among louse subpopulations (living on separate birds) in the latter case.
+Their sex determination system is paternal genome elimination, i.e., males are functionally haploid.
+They appear to manipulate offspring sex ratios as predicted by Hamilton's local mate competition hypothesis.